roborisen/gcube/README.md

 	cn (Number): The index of the target gcube. t1, t2, t3, t4, t5, t6, t7, t8 (String): Image lines for the 8x8 dot matrix.

-### setAllGcubeServoMotorAngle(a7: number, a6: number, a5: number, a4: number, a3: number, a2: number, a1: number, a0: number)
+### setAllGcubeServoMotorAngle(a0: number, a1: number, a2: number, a3: number, a4: number, a5: number, a6: number, a7: number)
 	* Description: Sets the angles of servo motors for all Gcubes.
 	* Parameters:
 	dm (String): Dummy index.